-OVERVIEW: The King Foundation supports organizations that serve the elderly, youth, education, indigent populations, arts/culture, and nonprofit capacity in five counties in North Texas, 38 counties in West Texas, and 32 counties in Arkansas.
+OVERVIEW: The Carl B. and Florence E. King Foundation supports organizations that serve the elderly, youth, education, indigent populations, arts and culture, and nonprofit capacity in five counties in North Texas, 38 counties in West Texas, and 32 counties in Arkansas.

+Learn more about the foundation’s grant history by using the Foundation Center’s map tool.
 The Dallas-Fort Worth area and certain parts of West Texas and Eastern and Southern Arkansas are in prime focus these days.
-However, 65 percent of grants have gone to North Texas nonprofits over the last five years.
-Although the founding couple lived and worked in Tulsa, Oklahoma for 25 years, Oklahoma is left out of today’s foundation grantmaking.
+However, 65 percent of grants have gone to North Texas nonprofits over the last few years.
+Although the founding couple lived and worked in Tulsa, Oklahoma for 25 years, Oklahoma is left out of foundation grantmaking.
 The Kings lived in Dallas for the remainder of their lives, and many Dallas nonprofits have received the Kings' support.
-Arkansas is tossed into the mix because the Kings acquired a farm in Siloam Springs, Arkansas that was a beloved family retreat.
+Grantmaking in North Texas is focused on the counties of Denton, Collin, Rockwall, Tarrant, and Dallas.
+In West Texas, the foundation focuses on 38 counties, including the Permian Basin, Concho Valley, and Big Bend regions.
+Arkansas is funded because the Kings acquired a farm in Siloam Springs, Arkansas that was a beloved family retreat.

 The funder accepts unsolicited grant requests, and there is a section on the foundation website dedicated to grant writing help.
 The foundation encourages grantseekers to call the foundation or meet a staff member in person before submitting anything.
 Direct general questions to the staff at 214-750-1884 or via email at email@example.com.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)